Extended Producer Responsibility (EPR) on Amazon: Key Information for Sellers

 27 Aug 2024

-Extended Producer Responsibility (EPR) is a principle of environmental policy that places responsibility on producers for the entire lifecycle of products - from design to management after the end of its lifecycle.
-Under the EPR obligation, a producer can be not only the company that physically produces the product but also the one that first places it on the market and sells it to the end customer.
+Extended Producer Responsibility (EPR) is a principle of environmental policy that places the responsibility for the entire lifecycle of products on producers – from design to management after the end of their lifecycle.
+According to the EPR obligation, a producer can be not only the company that physically manufactures the product but also the one that first places it on the market and sells it to the end customer.

-Amazon is obligated to confirm that the actions of sellers are in compliance with EPR regulations in the countries where they are selling.
-Here’s what you need to know to meet these requirements:
+Amazon is obligated to ensure that sellers' actions comply with EPR regulations in the countries where they sell.
+Here is what you need to know to meet these requirements:

 Germany (DE)